Jung Joon-young KakaoTalk chatrooms: March 11, 2019: Second set of KakaoTalk messages and source revealed

-Choi: I want to see her alive (in the video).

-Kim 1: Then I couldn't have turned on the flash.

-Jung: You raped her.
-(Laughs)

 March 12–16, 2019: Police question Jung and other entertainers retire

 Jung, who was in Los Angeles filming a television show, returned to Seoul on March 12, where he was booked as a suspect on charges of illegal hidden camera filming and sharing and accused of taping ten or more women.
 Later that day, Jung released a statement saying, "I admit to all my crimes", and resigned from all his entertainment work a day following Seungri's resignation.
 Jung said, "I filmed women without their consent and shared it in a chatroom, and while I was doing so I didn't feel a great sense of guilt", and apologized to his victims.

 On March 13, SBS reported allegations that police had tampered with evidence in Jung's 2016 sex scandal.

 Jung and Seungri were both called into the Seoul Metropolitan Police Agency (SMPA) on March 14, with more than 100 journalists gathered outside.
 Jung apologized before entering the station for questioning, followed by Seungri later that day.
 Seungri exited first at around 6:15 a.m. on March 15, and Jung exited around an hour later, following 21 hours of questioning.
 Jung told reporters he had handed in his "golden phone", a nickname for his second mobile phone that reporters had speculated may be where Jung stored his illegal videos.